uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 ### Metadata and signature lookup

-In order to verify integrity of the `Packages.gz` file Uyuni must first lookup the `Release` file and verify the checksum it contains and its GPGc signature.
+In order to verify integrity of the `Packages.gz` file Uyuni must first lookup the `Release` file and verify the checksum it contains and its GPG signature.
 This file can be in one of these locations:
 - `http://mirror.example.com/$ARCHIVE_ROOT/dists/$DIST` in case of repos with a `dists` directory when the Uyuni repo URL points to `http://mirror.example.com/$ARCHIVE_ROOT/dists/$DIST/$COMPONENT/binary-$ARCH/`.
 - `http://mirror.example.com/$REPODIR/` in the case of flat repositories